 Holidays and Observances associated with Pumpkins

-- National Pumpkin Cheesecake Day - October 21
+- National Pumpkin Seed Day - October 5, 2022 (First Wednesday in October)

 A holiday centerpiece that our Mom did for our Thanksgiving Dinner.